 A women’s gynecologic needs change over time.
 While it is impossible to list everything, here are some of the more common issues that face women at different points of their lives.
 Theses are general concepts and many overlap or can show up at any age.

 This is the most common time for women to seek out a gynecologist for a specific problem.
-In addition to the routine health care visits many women need help with changes in their menstrual cycle in the decade before they reach menopause.
+In addition to the routine health care visits, many women need help with changes in their menstrual cycle in the decade before they reach menopause.
 This can be due to heavy or painful periods, fibroids, and endometriosis.
-The 40s are the most common time for women to undergo surgery for a gynecologic problem and much time is often spent determining the best medical the surgical treatment options.
-Additionally, as women move through the menopause we work with them on multiple physical and emotional issues including hot flashes, night sweats, weight loss and changes in metabolism, depression, sexual difficulties, and hormonal testing and replacement.
+The 40s are the most common time for women to undergo surgery for a gynecologic problem and much time is often spent determining the best medical and surgical treatment options.
+Additionally, as women move through menopause, we work with them on multiple physical and emotional issues including hot flashes, night sweats, weight loss, and changes in metabolism, depression, sexual difficulties, and hormonal testing and replacement.
 Much of this is multi-factorial and we often assist in a multidisciplinary approach.

 New Guidelines for Cervical Cancer Screening